 Then in 1985 he ran into a crying need.

 From ‘Rock & Roll’ to ‘Rock-a-Bye’

 At the request of a daycare provider, Woodford took on a challenge to produce music in his Wishbone Recording Studio to help kids sleep at naptime.
 His idea was to record an actual human heart and use it as the rhythm of traditional nursery songs.
-Much to his surprise, when tested in a hospital newborn nursery, nurses reported 94% of crying babies were calmed to sleep by the music in less than two minutes.
+He and three time Grammy nominated and platinum selling songwriter/musician, Brandon Barnes, crafted simple but sophisticated arrangements of the songs with the intent to reinforce the compassion in the singers voices.
+Much to their surprise, when tested in a hospital newborn nursery, nurses reported 94% of crying babies were calmed to sleep by the music in less than two minutes.

 Later that year, Woodford visited a cardiac intensive care unit where nurses had started playing his Heartbeat Lullabies to help infants and children get rest and sleep needed to heal from heart surgery.
 The intensive care nurses were anxious to show him how playing his simple lullabies with a heartbeat could miraculously calm a frightened upset baby in just a few seconds.
 The experience changed his life.
 In 1987 he left the music business to devote full time to developing and spreading the use of his heartbeat lullabies.

 The music has proven to be a “God send” for thousands of care providers and millions of frazzled, sleep deprived parents .
 The research-backed recordings have now been used in over 8,000 hospitals and special care centers to calm infants, children and adults.
 Woodford's method to get babies to stop crying and sleep through the night has been played in over 3.4 million homes.
-It’s estimated that well over twenty million people either went to sleep to his heartbeat Lullabies or watched a child go to sleep to the recording.
 Fans may not remember the name of the CD or Woodford’s name, but they never forget it’s distinctive sound and how fast it works.

 The music evolves to other animal species